 Hoya Staff Writer Breandan Gibbons contributed reporting for this article.

-CORRECTION: This article was updated March 26 at 4:40 P.M. to fix an incorrect statement that said that Georgetown would begin distributing grants from the Descendants Truth & Reconciliation Foundation by the end of this year.
+Update: This article was updated March 26 to fix an incorrect statement that said that Georgetown would begin distributing grants from the Descendants Truth & Reconciliation Foundation by the end of this year.
 Georgetown will be distributing grants from its own separate $400,000 fund dedicated to support community-based projects that benefit the descendant community.